 A video log of Lisa and our project was done by an Australian family of 5 who came here as Workawayers.
-They have their own vlog project and website called Ten Feet Travels.
+They have their own vlog project and website.
 At the same time that the family was here, we received a group of about 25 cyclists that were brought here to help by other workawayers.
-They were featured in the video and were called 'The Green Riders'.
-You can find the video on the web (we are unable to link to it here).

-The town of 'Lisa' where the project is situated, is the 'Lisa' in Teleorman County, NOT the town of 'Lisa' hundreds of kilometres north in Brașov County, in the Făgăraș area!
+[Please note that the town of 'Lisa' where the project is situated, is the 'Lisa' in Teleorman County, NOT the town of 'Lisa' hundreds of kilometres north in Brasov County, in the Fagaras area!]

-We are always looking for people to do long term house-sitting for the period or within the period from November to April, or if deemed suitable, to take over the onsite administration/management of the project for a longer period of volunteering.
+[We are always looking for people to do long term house-sitting for the period or within the period from November to April, or if deemed suitable, to take over the onsite administration/management of the project for a longer period of volunteering during the warmer months]

 > Hosting Location <